sinonjs/fake-timers/Readme.md

 the screen.
 If you want to simulate asynchronous behavior, you have to use your imagination when calling the various functions.

+The `next` method is available to advance to the next scheduled timer.
+See the API Reference for more.

 ### Faking the native timers

 When using lolex to test timers, you will most likely want to replace the native